katrina-l-hill/new-gatsby-app/README.md

 # Gatsby Initial Application

-his is a starter project built with [Gatsby](https://www.gatsbyjs.com/).
+This is a starter project built with [Gatsby](https://www.gatsbyjs.com/).
 This project enables you to quickly build and deploy static websites using React and GraphQL.

 ## Features